Throwawayaccount21212311/Infinity-Stone-time-calculator/README.md

 ## How to run
-First download the latest version of Python at https://www.python.org/downloads/
+First, download the latest version of Python at https://www.python.org/downloads/

 Next, download the files here as a .zip and extract it.